AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/understanding-events/edit-an-event-channel.md

 >[!NOTE]
 >
 >A program is one specific marketing initiative.
-The&nbsp;**channel**&nbsp;is intended to be the delivery mechanism, like Webinar, Tradeshow, or Online Ad.
+The **channel** is intended to be the delivery mechanism, like Webinar, Tradeshow, or Online Ad.
 You may see different channel options in your drop-down, depending on what's available in your own instance.
-You can also&nbsp; [create your own channel.](http://docs.marketo.com/display/DOCS/Create+a+Program+Channel)
+You can also  [create your own channel.](http://docs.marketo.com/display/DOCS/Create+a+Program+Channel)

 ## From the Summary Tab {#from-the-summary-tab}